Before you Play Aghanim’s Labyrinth

-Each player starts Aghanim’s Labyrinth with two additional lives which do not reset after completing a room.
-If you are killed with an additional life, you will respawn in the room where you were slain, and are invulnerable for several seconds after respawn.
-This is particularly useful to know when it comes to the Maze/Trap levels.
-If you die and have no remaining lives but your team-mates still complete the room, you will respawn afterwards.
+Each player starts Aghanim’s Labyrinth with two extra lives which do not reset.
+If you are killed with an additional life, you will respawn in the room where you were slain.
+However, you’re invulnerable for several seconds after respawn.
+This is useful when it comes to the Maze/Trap levels.
+If you die and have no remaining lives but your teammates win, you’ll respawn.

 Additional lives can be bought for 1000 gold from Bristleback, who can randomly appear next to the shopkeeper.
 So it’s a good idea to keep at least 1,000 gold spare if you’re out of lives.